Respiratory Care Practitioner I - Sleep Lab (0.9 FTE, Nights)

 Knowledge of new technologies (in specific field) and maintain and stay abreast of updates and changes.

-Knowledge of the indications, contraindications, and hazards of continuous long-term or short term mechanical ventilation, various respiratory therapy techniques, and anatomy, physiology and pathology related to the respiratory system required.
+Knowledge of the indications, contraindications, and hazards of mechanical ventilation, various respiratory therapy techniques, and anatomy, physiology and pathology related to the respiratory system required.

 Equal Opportunity Employer